Ajithreddi/MLprojects/README.md

-## My Machine Learning Project
+# ML Project
-This is a sample ML project using Python and Conda virtual environments.
+This is my Machine Learning project.